 - Rain, snow and ice

-The most important of the issues raised with regard to direct feeding from the road is the safety of people and animals.
+The most important of the issues raised with regard to direct feeding from the road is the safety of people and animals on the road.

 - The conductor is located in a trench below the surface of the road and cannot be touched by just walking on it.
-It takes that you put a thin object into the trench to make contact with the conductor.
+It takes that you put a thin finger of an object into the trench to make contact with the conductor.

-- Only short parts of the trench are energized at any one time, when a vehicle passes that stretch of road.
-If someone two fingers into the track he might get an electric shock but he will be run over by the vehicle that has initiated the energizing seconds later.
+- Only short parts of the trench are energized at any one time, only when a vehicle passes that stretch of road.
+If someone should put two fingers into the track he/she might get an electric shock but he/she will sure be run over by the vehicle that has initiated the energizing some seconds later.

-- If a vehicle should stop, the electricity will be turned off.
+- If a vehicle should stop the electricity will not be turned on.
 This is because the velocity is calculated and below a lower velocity limit the electricity is not turned on.

-- All systems can fail so the switches are designed to be supervised.
+- All systems can fail so the switches are supervised.
 Should there be voltage travelling along the trench without cars passing, the whole section will be taken out by a breaker switch.

 - All electrified roads will have signs stating that they are electrified and that one should not put fingers or objects into the rail.